whoisdsmith/BOOKMRKS-MTHRFCKR-II/Tech/Mobile.md

 ![](https://cdn.sstatic.net/Sites/stackoverflow/Img/apple-touch-icon.png?v=c78bd457575a)

-[notepad++ - Outputting Excel rows to a series of text files - Stack Overflow](https://stackoverflow.com/questions/7149539/outputting-excel-rows-to-a-series-of-text-files) - Inside Excel, I have a list of article names in column A, and a disclaimer inside column B. Now for each article in column A, I would like to create a text file, were A is the title of the file and...
+[notepad++ - Outputting Excel rows to a series of text files - Stack Overflow](https://stackoverflow.com/questions/7149539/outputting-excel-rows-to-a-series-of-text-files) - Inside Excel, I have a list of article names in column A, and a disclaimer inside column B. Now for each article in column A, I would like to create a text file, were A is the title of the file and…

 2021-11-24T04:08:09.000Z